Delnegend/BatchAVIF/README.md

 - Run `./main` or `./main <your-config-file.yaml>` to start.

 ## (Maybe) FAQ
-- Why there is a fallback encoder for animation?
+- Why there is a fallback encoder?
-  - `SVT-AV1`, the one I have been using to encode animation, is having this issue: [Odd image dimentions and svt-av1 encoder](https://github.com/AOMediaCodec/libavif/issues/544), so I decied to add a fallback encoder for it.
-- Will there be a fallback encoder for image?
-  - Yes (when I have the mood to do it).
+  - This option was specifically made for `SVT-AV1`: [Odd image dimentions and svt-av1 encoder](https://github.com/AOMediaCodec/libavif/issues/544).